Padmapani and Vajrapani – The Iconic Paintings of Ajanta Caves

 How to reach Ajanta Caves from Delhi

-Ajanta and Ellora are extremely well connected with rest of India.
+Ajanta and Ellora are extremely well-connected with the rest of India.
 We flew from Delhi to Aurangabad, the nearest city and airport.
 Ajanta is 100 km from Aurangabad.
 The road between Ajanta and Aurangabad is under repair so it took us about 3 hours by car to cover 100 km.
 Aurangabad also has a busy railway station and many trains stop here.
 Ajanta can be covered by road from Mumbai or Pune.

 Given the ease of reaching Ajanta and Ellora, we went on wondering, why we waited for so many years for visiting this marvel.